paulhamsh/Spark-Control-X/README.md

 Respond to amp  | 0x12           | Bank name (eg Profile #1, Looper #1)
 To pedal        | 0x14           | Get bank message layout
 Respond to amp  | 0x14           | Bank message layout

+Note: 0x12 doesn't seem to be used currently

 ## Messages from pedal